mlavi/stageworkshop/documentation/bugs.md

 ---

 # Bugs #
+- test on poc23
+- kIso not properly detected/set: .iso uploaded as DiskImage
 - FIXED via interleave for AOS+PC 5.10:
   2019-02-20 21:28:12|4424|pc_configure|PC>=5.10, manual join PE to PC = |Cluster registration is currently in progress.
 This operation may take a while.
   Error: The username or password entered is incorrect.|